 UK SRS S2 adopts TCFD's four-pillar disclosure framework — governance, strategy, risk management, and metrics and targets — but transforms each pillar from high-level recommendations to detailed mandatory requirements with specific disclosure standards.

 TCFD's principles-based approach provided flexibility in implementation, allowing companies to tailor disclosures to their circumstances while following broad guidance across the four pillars.
-This approach enabled early adoption but created inconsistency in disclosure quality and comparability.

 UK SRS S2's standards-based approach prescribes specific disclosure requirements within each pillar, including mandatory quantitative disclosures, prescribed scenario analysis frameworks, and detailed methodology requirements.
-UK SRS S2 paragraphs 5-8 establish governance requirements that exceed TCFD's general oversight recommendations.

 The UK SRS S2 standard builds directly on IFRS S2, which itself was developed to translate TCFD recommendations into mandatory international standards.